Table of Contents

 location of underground/overhead utilities is verified to prevent injury and disruption of service |

-coordinate tie-ins with AHJ |
+coordinate tie-ins with AHJ and municipal waterworks |

-tie-ins are coordinated with AHJ to avoid or minimize disruptions to water supply |
+tie-ins are coordinated with AHJ and municipal waterworks to avoid or minimize disruptions to water supply |

 inspect trench |

-trench is inspected for adequate size and depth according to OH&S and AHJ |
+trench is inspected for adequate size and depth according to OHS and AHJ |

 coordinate laydowns |

-laydowns for debris, backfill and installation material and tools are coordinated according to scope of work |
+laydowns for debris, backfill and installation material and tools are coordinated according to task |

-select backfill materiaL |
+select backfill material |

-backfill material is selected according to piping requirements and local requirements |
+backfill material is selected according to codes, standards and regulations |

 ensure safe access to trench |

-safe access to trench is ensured for the installation of underground materials |
+safe access to trench is ensured for installation of underground materials |

 verify backfill compaction |